 Getting a visa for Cuba

-Remember you need a tourist card to enter cuba.
-Ask Easy Tourist Card to arrange your visa for Cuba for just $35 USD!
+Remember you need a tourist card to enter Cuba.
+Ask Easy Tourist Card to arrange your visa for Cuba.

 Where to stay in Camagüey Cuba

-Camagüey is well connected by public bus.
+Camagüey is well connected to other places in Cuba by public bus.
 From Havana, you need to take buses headed to Santiago that make a stop in Camagüey.
 The ride will take you around 10 hours.

 There are direct buses from Santiago too, which leave at 7:30 pm daily and get in town at 2:00 am.
 It’s the same bus that continues onto Trinidad, which is at about 5 hours by bus.